College basketball expert picks for Saturday's loaded Top 25 slate

-College basketball picks: Predictions for Duke vs. UNC, Illinois vs. Michigan State, Top 25 games Saturday
+College basketball picks: Predictions for Illinois vs. Michigan State, Top 25 games Saturday

 Our experts have picks for all of Saturday's big games as conference play heats up across the nation